 KeyCDN — The most affordable packages with free SSL

 If you are looking for a budget CDN with a reliable and well-spread network, look no more, KeyCDN should be your go-to option.
 The affordable pricing plans are not the only reason you see KeyCDN on my list.
 It’s also user friendly.
 It comes with an intuitive and well-designed dashboard.
-Even the users with a limited technical background can set it up and put it to use.
+Even users with a limited technical background can set it up and put it to use.

-The provider also offers few perks to advanced users.
+The provider also offers a few perks to advanced users.
 For instance, you have the autonomy to decide which CDN server to use as a source of updates to lighten the load of your server.
 Users can also set up custom robots.txt and manipulate strip and cache cookies.

 - Support for HTTP/2 and IPv6